krgross/bma590-course-notes/docs/07-GeneralizedLinearModels.md

 Recall that splines are essentially just another way of specifying the predictors in a regression model.
 Generalized additive models (GAMs) are to additive models what generalized linear models are to (general) linear models.
 In other words, GAMs use splines to create a linear predictor in a GLM that is a smooth function of a covariate.

 We illustrate GAMs by considering a data set that gives the size and annual survival of colonies of the stony coral *Acropora millepora*.
 (Recall that stony corals are a colonial organism, so here a coral "colony" means a colony of polyps.
 A colony is what most naive observers would recognize as an individual coral.)
 We wish to understand how the size of the colony is related to its survival.
 The size of the colony is measured as planar (top-down) area.
 The units of area are unclear; perhaps it is m$^2$?
 In the data file, the variable "mortality" is  a binary response coded as a 0 if the colony survived, and as a 1 if the colony died.
 The size data have been log-transformed.
-These data are from Madin et al., Ecology Letters 2014 17:1008-1015.
+These data are from @madin2014.
 In R, we fit the GAM with the function `mgcv::gam`.

 <!-- Note: The original data file has size labeled as "ln_area_cm2", but if this is true, some of the colonies would be <0.01 cm^2 in size.
 Can this be true?
 Goddammit, Josh. -->